DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation: Experiments

 \subsection{Ablation Studies}

-\textbf{Impacts of Different Losses.} To assess the contribution of each loss component in our framework, we perform an ablation study by incrementally applying the LMCL, DPP, and CASR losses and evaluating performance on DINO, CLIP-I, and CLIP-T metrics, as shown in Tab.~\ref{tab:loss-ablation}.
+\textbf{Impacts of Different Losses.} We perform an ablation study by incrementally applying the LMCL, DPP, and CASR losses and evaluating performance on DINO, CLIP-I, and CLIP-T metrics, as shown in Tab.~\ref{tab:loss-ablation}.
 Only applying LMCL yields baseline scores of 0.6610 (DINO), 0.7647 (CLIP-I), and 0.3096 (CLIP-T).
-Introducing DPP leads to consistent improvements across all metrics, increasing DINO to 0.6902 and CLIP-I to 0.7919.
-Although CLIP-T slightly decreases to 0.2968, the overall alignment benefits are clear.
-When CASR is further added, we observe the best overall performance: 0.7226 (DINO), 0.8151 (CLIP-I), and 0.3184 (CLIP-T), confirming that each loss component contributes positively to the alignment quality and subject fidelity.
+Introducing DPP leads to consistent improvements across all metrics, increasing DINO to 0.7142 and CLIP-I to 0.8019.
+Although CLIP-T slightly decreases to 0.2977, the overall alignment benefits are clear.
+Alternatively, adding the CASR loss to the LMCL baseline improves all metrics, with scores of 0.7194 (DINO), 0.7905 (CLIP-I), and 0.3192 (CLIP-T).
+When all three losses (LMCL, DPP, and CASR) are applied together, we observe the best overall performance, achieving the highest scores for DINO (0.7226) and CLIP-I (0.8151), and a strong result for CLIP-T (0.3184).
+This confirms that each loss component contributes positively to the overall alignment quality and subject fidelity.
+As shown in \cref{fig:ablation_result}, we analyze the results using only Layer-wise Multi-modal Contextual Learning (LMCL), and then with the addition of the Dual Prior Preservation (DPP) loss.
+With the DPP constraint, the model better preserves the subject’s identity.
+However, when recontextualizing the subject in the scene "on a cobblestone street", it still struggles to accurately render the background.
+In contrast, incorporating Context-Aware Self-Regularization (CASR) enables the model to successfully generalize to the new scene.

 \textbf{Impacts of Layer Numbers.} To evaluate the impacts of depth of multimodal context token insertion, we insert tokens at layers 1, 3, 9, and 24.
 As illustrated in \cref{fig:ablation_layernum}.
 CLIP-T remains relatively stable across depths, while CLIP-I and DINO follow a rise-then-fall trend.
 Notably, inserting tokens at deeper layers (e.g., layer 24) leads to a decline in subject fidelity.
 We attribute this to overfitting caused by limited reference data, which becomes more pronounced as token influence shifts to higher-level semantic layers.